ginforu/ginforu.github.io/content/authors/admin/_index.md

 ---

-University of Rochester ECE Master’s student seeking a research (PhD) position in computational neuroscience, with a focused research interest in cognitive network neuroscience .
+University of Rochester ECE Master’s student seeking a research (PhD) position in computational neuroscience, with a focused research interest in computational neuroscience .
 With an interdisciplinary background combining computer engineering and neuroscience research, my expertise lies in applying machine learning models to diverse data modalities, including fMRI, electrophysiology, acoustic signals, and images.
-I am eager to apply my experience in computational modeling to investigate how task-driven cognitive computations emerge from underlying brain network mechanisms, and how these causal principles can inform the development of more empirically-constrained and generalizable artificial intelligence.